ZakHollows/VM-setup/README.md

 # VM-setup

-The projects goal is to understand how VMware workshop pro works and how to set up a VM using a windows installation.
-This is to get hand on experience with troubleshooting issues both with the software and a different installation process which was used to create the PC being used for this VM.
+# Summary

+The goal for this project is to set up a VM work space using VMware workshop pro, create several systems to simulate a small work enviroment, configure the network to allow communications between devices with security and firewall protocols enabled.
+This is currently a work in progress

 # Steps taken